-The Outdoor Academy is an academic semester school for 10th and select 11th graders, accredited by the Southern Association of Colleges and Schools.
-Emerging from a long tradition of experiential education at Eagle's Nest, we combine a college preparatory curriculum with wilderness programs, environmental education, regional studies, and the arts.
+The Outdoor Academy is an academic semester school for 10th and 11th graders, accredited by Cognia.
+Emerging from a long tradition of experiential education at Eagle's Nest, we combine a college preparatory curriculum with wilderness programs, environmental education, regional studies, and creative arts.
 The Outdoor Academy enrolls up to 28 students during the fall and spring semesters.
-In this close-knit community, students and faculty develop a greater sense of personal and environmental responsibility by working together with common purpose.
+In this close-knit community, students and faculty develop a greater sense of personal and environmental responsibility by working together with a common purpose.